HackYourFuture/JavaScript1/Week3/MAKEME.md

 10. Use the list of vehicles to write an advertisement.
 So that it prints something like: `"Amazing Joe's Garage, we service cars, motorbikes, caravans and bikes."`.
 (Hint: use a `for` loop.)

+> Hint, the output should be correct English with all the punctuation in place (that's the challenge).
+So plurals for the vehicle types, commas followed by a single space, the word and to replace the final comma and closed off by a period.

 11. What if you add one more vehicle to the list, can you have that added to the advertisement without changing the code for question 10?

 12. Create an empty object.